groenator/iptvboss-docker/README.md

 ## VNC Connection

 Connect to the VNC server using your preferred VNC client.
 The default password is `vncpassword`.
+Replace localhost with your actual server IP address.

 ```text
 http://localhost:6901/password=vncpassword